Waiver of Premium Rider: Definition, Benefits, Cost and Recommendations

 What Is Waiver of Premium in Life Insurance?

-Without this rider, missing premium payments would cause your policy to end, leaving your beneficiaries without coverage.
-The waiver of premium rider prevents this by covering payments until you recover from your disability or reach the rider's age limit.
+Without this rider, missing premium payments would cause your policy to lapse, leaving your beneficiaries without coverage.
+The WOP rider acts as a safety net, covering payments until you recover or reach the rider's age limit.
+You can use it multiple times if your condition recurs.

 How Does a Waiver of Premium Rider Work?